harshpatel63/One-Pass-Assembler/README.txt

                                                                         GROUP NUMBER    :- 4

                                                                       NAME OF MEMBER    :- 1.)
-Harsh patel     (19CSE1019)
+Roshan Kumar (19CSE1027)
                                                                                            2.)
-Roshan kumar (19CSE1027)
+Patel Harsh Rajesh (19CSE1019)

                                                                           SUPERVISOR    :- Dr. Veena Thenkanidiyoor

-                                                                          DATE          :- MAY 1, 2021
+                                                                                DATE    :- May 1, 2021

-                                                                       DEPARTMENT       :-Computer Science and Engineeing
+                                                                          DEPARTMENT    :- Computer Science and Engineeing

 Hello welcome to one pass assembler.

-In this program we are are taking a input program and generating corresponding object program for it.
+In this program we are are taking an input program and generating corresponding object program for it.

 This program was written in C++14 standard and compiled using MINGW64(G++) compiler.

+HOW TO RUN :-

       To run this program go to the  One-Pass-Assembler file directory and write the following